 The two gif images printed below should be center and duplicated on the front and back of an 8 1/2" by 11" sheet of paper.
 The image size is 8" by 10".

 The user is reminded that the author/artist gives permission for the material and graphics to be duplicated as is for nonprofit purposes.
-It may be purchased in printed for at the address below.

 For larger, more useful copies of these graphics, place your mouse on the graphic, right click, save the picture as a file with a name of your choice.